fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/cash-register-integration.md

 #### When to use

 This is the regular workflow of the fiskaltrust-SecurityMechanism in the German market for actions which should fit for around 90% of all use cases.
+Compared to the explicit low, it is easier to handle and leads to less trouble with handling open transactions on the user side.

 #### How to use